Introduction To ESG Metrics and Analysis

 Audible Narration

-Qualitative Vs. Quantitative ESG Metrics
+Qualitative Vs. Quantitative Metrics

 Qualitative ESG metrics are blocks of text that describe the actions, strategies, qualities, processes, and characteristics of a company.
 Since these cannot be measured numerically, they are usually hard to collect and analyze.